Skip to main content

-Week 28 until the birth of your baby is known as the third trimester.
-Your appointments with your GP, midwife or obstetrician will become more frequent in this trimester.
+The time from week 28 until the birth of your baby is known as the third trimester.
+Your appointments with your GP, midwife or obstetrician will be more frequent in this trimester.

 Your antenatal care

 Tell your GP if you have not had a whooping cough vaccine during this pregnancy.
 It's best to have this vaccine within the first 36 weeks of your pregnancy.
-If you're more than 36 weeks pregnant there are still benefits but it might be less effective.
+If you're more than 36 weeks pregnant there are still benefits to getting it - but it might be less effective.

-During the third trimester you'll decide on birth options and preferences.
-Your birth plans may have to change depending on how the pregnancy progresses.
+During the third trimester you will decide on birth options and preferences.
+Your options may change depending on how the pregnancy progresses.

-Talk with your midwife or obstetrician before your due date to see what options are available to you.
+Talk with your midwife or obstetrician before your due date to check what options are available to you.

 Urgent advice: Talk to your midwife, obstetrician or maternity hospital immediately if: